 IMPORTANT : Please note that MTD and contributors to this page are not financial advisors and the content of this page is not a recommendation to buy, sell or otherwise trade in any way whatsoever, it is simply the writer's personal views on current metal matters.

-Comments from the US Federal Reserve have been interpreted to indicate a softening of interest rates or at least no increase of them this year.
-Broadly speaking higher interest rates discourage the buying and holding of gold because gold pays no interest.
+The US Federal Reserve having reduced interest rates by 0.25% - broadly speaking higher interest rates discourage the buying and holding of gold because gold pays no interest.

-Simple supply of and demand for physical gold has remained of less importance to its price than the massive paper/electronic ( ie. futures, options and derivatives) market which might be supposed to be able to facillitate political as well as commercial interests.
+The World Gold Council reported solid net purchasing of gold by central banks during the second qurter of 2019 although simple supply of and demand for physical gold is currently of relatively less importance to its price than the massive paper/electronic ( ie. futures, options and derivatives) market which might be supposed to be able to facillitate political as well as commercial interests.

-Palladium is dentistry's most used noble metal and after stuttering its price rise resumed: it is mostly used for auto catalysts in petrol engined vehicles so any increase in electrical vehicle usage looks to eventually dent demand subject to the volume of electric vehicle production and, likely not unrelated timing of, emission legislation.
-Of more immediate concern would be any overall slowing of vehicle production related to economic situations.
+Whilst palladium is dentistry's most used noble metal it is chiefly utilised for auto catalysts in petrol engined vehicles thus benefitting from the switch away from diesel.
+Any increase in electrical vehicle usage looks to eventually dent demand subject to the volume of electric vehicle production and, likely not unrelated timing of, emission legislation.
+Perhaps of more immediate concern would be any overall slowing of vehicle production related to economic situations.
 Also worth consideration is that the supply of recycled metal is likely to increase encouraged by high prices.

-PLATINUM's price has remained subdued by the decline in sales of Diesel engined vehicles which use relatively high platinum content catalysts.This situation coupled with no shortages of supplies has kept this metal's price down over the last few years.
+PLATINUM: The price has risen recently.
 Platinum could be substituted for palladium in petrol driven vehicles but the re-jigging of vehicle production to facilitate that change would be expensive and cause a rapid decrease in the two metal's price differential and thus negate some or all of the apparent advantage of such a changeover for the vehicle manufacturers.